Droggelbecher/vim-pythonblocks/README.md

 Currently, pythonblocks is is in an early/experimental stage.
 We believe its already quite useful in some situations but it has not yet received intensive testing.
-Behavior / interface can still change and documentation is incomplete at this stage.
+Behavior / interface can still change and documentation is in between nonexistant and incomplete at this stage.

-Issue reports or PRs are generally welcome.
+Issue reports and PRs are generally welcome.

-## Usage
+## Installation & Usage

 Install via your favorite plugin manager eg